Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

-Although the end-to-end LLM-GNN training potentially offers the advantage of data efficiency, it does come with tremendous scalability limitations.
-While various sampling approaches have been proposed to improve the scalability and efficiency of GNN training, the integration of LLMs with GNNs in an end-to-end training paradigm introduces its own unique hurdles, primarily due to the huge computation and memory costs of LLMs due to their giant sizes.
-To address these challenges, we first provide a novel and insightful analysis of computation redundancy in the end-to-end training framework, such as encoding redundancy in LLMs and propagation redundancy in GNNs, which pinpoints the scalability bottleneck we can try to reduce.
+Various sampling approaches have been proposed to enhance the scalability and efficiency of GNN training.
+However, integrating LMs with GNNs in an end-to-end training paradigm introduces its own unique hurdles.
+This is primarily due to the substantial computational and memory costs associated with LMs, given their large sizes.
+Additionally, the employment of deep GNNs to capture long-range dependencies poses neighbor explosion challenge to end-to-end LM+GNN training.
+To tackle the challenges present in both LMs and GNNs, we begin by offering a novel and insightful analysis of computation redundancy within the end-to-end training framework.
+We identify this redundancy as a crucial factor in achieving successful end-to-end training.
+We classify the redundancy into encoding redundancy in LMs and propagation redundancy in GNNs.
+Subsequently, we propose two corresponding techniques, namely neighbor decoupling and implicit graph modeling, to address these issues.

-\textbf{Encoding Redundancy.} In the integration of LLMs with GNNs, we have to adopt mini-batch sampling to reduce the computation and memory costs due to the giant size of LLMs.
-However, existing sampling strategies of GNNs exhibit heavy redundancy that requires frequently repeated LLM encoding of node features.
-Taking the mini-batch sampling in Figure~\ref{fig:encoding} as an example, the node features need to be encoded by LLMs multiple times through every epoch, either as target nodes themselves or as neighbors of other target nodes.
+\textbf{Encoding Redundancy in LMs.} In the integration of LMs with GNNs, we have to adopt mini-batch sampling to reduce the computation and memory costs.
+However, existing sampling strategies of GNNs exhibit heavy redundancy that requires frequently repeated LM encoding of node features, which becomes especially significant due to the immense size of these LMs.
+Taking the mini-batch sampling in Figure~\ref{fig:encoding} as an example, the node features need to be encoded by LMs multiple times through every epoch, either as target nodes themselves or as neighbors of other target nodes.
 For example, $V_1$ serves as a target node in Batch 1 and serves as a neighbor node in Batch 2 and Batch 3.
-However, the LLM embedding of the node features will not have notable changes between the mini-batch iterations due to the nature of model fine-tuning.
+However, the LM embedding of the node features will not have notable changes between the mini-batch iterations due to the nature of model fine-tuning.